Attested: Ολικανα, a πολις of the Βριγαντες Ptolemy 2,3,16

-Name origin: ‘Bendy river’, like Verbeia, the river Wharfe, which meant ‘winding’.
-Initial Ol- is from PIE *el- ‘to bend, elbow, forearm’ (with vowel O as in the river Ολινα = Orne), plus adjectival -ic, plus watery ending -ana.
+Name origin: A meaning of ‘bendy river’ would be a fair description of the river Wharfe, just as Verbeia possibly meant ‘winding’.
+Initial Ol- would come from PIE *el- ‘to bend, elbow, forearm’ (with vowel O as in the river Ολινα = Orne, which is a notably bendy river), plus adjectival -ic, plus watery ending -ana.

 Notes: This analysis outranks the parallel of Greek ολεκω ‘to ruin, destroy, kill’, which would fit archaeological evidence suggests the fort was twice destroyed by fire.
 (Many roots of form el- or ol- always need to be considered in old names.)

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 3 April 2020 To main Menu